danielpcampagna/Move.it/README.md

 [![Product Name Screen Shot][product-screenshot]](https://nlw4-moveit-two.vercel.app/)

-This is not a project for commercial aims but serves to fill my personal portfolio of projects.
+This is not a project for commercial aims but served me as a practical introduction to web technologies.
 This project was partially developed together with the Rockseat team during the fourth Next Level Week edition for educational aims.
 Further changes after release [v1.0.0](https://github.com/danielpcampagna/next-level-week-4/releases/tag/v1.0.0) were implemented on my own.
-These changes inter alias append the following functionalities:
+Those changes introduce inter alias the following functionalities:

 * Users can now Log In by using GitHub username; [done!]
 * Users can persist their own info (level, current XP, etc.) in MongoDB; [done!]